Allergan Breast Implants

 On March 23, 2022, Justice Morgan of the Ontario Superior Court of Justice granted certification of common issues relating to the propensity of Allergan Biocell® implants to cause Anaplastic Large Cell Lymphoma (“ALCL”).
 This means that the issues relating to ALCL are authorized to proceed to a common issues trial.
 The reasons for judgment of Justice Morgan and the entered order for certification can be found here.

 If you have developed ALCL due to your Allergan breast implants, we encourage you to contact Ying Lee, Senior Paralegal, at firstname.lastname@example.org .
-We will provide updates on our website as the matter progresses and will also be offering a town hall Q&A meeting for class members in advance of the continuation of the certification hearing in September to provide further information.

 Note: You are not obliged to fill in this form to participate in this class action.
 If you choose to do so, you are not retaining RHE LLP to act on your behalf.
 Providing the information requested does not make you a client of RHE LLP.
 All information submitted will be treated as confidential and will only be released as required by law or as you may consent.